 You should have a management plan in place that will eliminate most conflicts before you start on a project, but in the event that you don’t or that a conflict arises that is not covered in the plan, you need to know how to resolve it.
 There are several ways of resolving conflict once you’ve determined what the root cause is.
 You can manage the conflict, but that doesn’t always lead to a resolution.

-Sometimes, you may try conflict management, and it seems as though the parties involved have come to terms with their differences, but three days later, the conflict is back.
+but three days later, the conflict is back.
 Other than firing the instigator, you may try other methods.

 If the conflict is of a legal nature, and the victim agreed to a compromise, but that is not working out, you may try formal arbitration or other legal avenues.
 These are normally used for things like racial prejudices or other interpersonal conflicts.